alex-mcgovern/blog/src/md/2024-06-03-why-we-stopped-using-next-js.md

 ### Why I chose Next.js

 In April 2023, when we kicked off, Next.js was _very much_ in vogue.
-It was the go-to framework for React developers, and for good reason — Next.js <=13.x.x was a great framework for building React applications with **some** server-side functionality, the server/client divide was clear (`getServerSideProps`, `getStaticProps`, etc.), and it had a great developer experience and documentation.
+It was the go-to framework for React developers, and for good reason — Next.js 13 and below was a great framework for building React applications with **some** server-side functionality, the server/client divide was clear (`getServerSideProps`, `getStaticProps`, etc.), and it had a great developer experience and documentation.

 I had worked with it already, trusted it, and could use it to get up and running and start delivering value quickly, so that's what we went with.